-Canada is a global leader in producing renewable energy such as hydro, wind and biofuels, did you know?
-And it’s made possible by the abundance of resources found within the vast and diverse landscapes across our country.
+Did you know that Canada is a global leader in producing renewable energy such as hydro, wind and biofuels!?
+And it's all made possible by the abundance of resources found within the vast and diverse landscapes across our country!?

 Canada is fortunate to have a vast endowment of natural resources.
-Our industries - energy, mining, forestry, agriculture – are and have always been the backbone of our nation’s high standard of living and quality of life.
+Our energy, mining, forestry and agricultural sectors are and have always been the backbone of our nation’s high standard of living and quality of life.

-For generations, we have been supplying our local communities and trading partners with everything needed to build a modern and prosperous society, including electricity generated from renewable sources such as hydro, wind and solar.
+For generations, Canadians have been supplying our local communities and trading partners with everything needed to build a modern and prosperous society, including electricity generated from renewable sources such as wind, solar and biofuels.

-Canada currently gets 67 per cent of its power supply from renewable sources.
-As the sixth-largest global electricity producer, we export billions of dollars worth of renewable generation to the United States every year.
+Canada currently gets 67 per cent of its power supply from renewables.
+Also, we stand as the sixth-largest global electricity producer and export billions of dollars worth of renewable generation to the United States every year.

 Canada’s Robust Electricity Trade

-These cross-border transmission lines offer an opportunity to reduce global carbon dioxide (CO2) emissions in the fight against climate change while benefitting Canadian families and governments from the jobs and revenues they create.
+Cross-border transmission lines between Canada and the U.S. offer an opportunity to reduce global carbon dioxide (CO2) emissions while benefitting Canadian families and governments from the jobs and revenues they create.

 And Manitoba isn’t even the largest provincial provider of electricity to the U.S. Here are more examples of how Canada’s renewable energy leadership is having a positive effect on the global stage while benefitting Canadians at home.

 - Canada exports about 8 per cent of the electricity it generates to the U.S. via 34 major transmission lines

 - Canada exported a total of $69 billion of electricity to the U.S. between 2000-2019, including $3.1 billion in 2019